Skip to main content

 CI PyPI Python License Downloads Coverage

-A high-performance, Numba JIT-compiled data analysis engine for simulation-based physics research — built for scientists, by a scientist.
+An enterprise-grade, Numba JIT-compiled data analysis engine for time-series, nuclear physics, and high-energy physics research — built for scientists, by scientists.

 Installation